1. Can the general public access CM/ECF to electronically file documents?

 The signature line must also contain /s/ and the name where the Filer’s or User’s signature would otherwise appear in a signed document.
 For more information regarding signatures, please refer to the Court Manual.

-27. Can CM/ECF accommodate recorded audio files (e.g. WAV files) as part of the case record?
+26. Can CM/ECF accommodate recorded audio files as part of the case record?

 Not at this time.

-The date and time of filing is displayed on the Notice of Electronic Filing (NEF).
+The date and time of filing is displayed on the Notice of Electronic Filing (NEF), and is on the header of each page of the PDF.

 The Notice of Bankruptcy Case filing is located under Query of the CM/ECF menu bar.